simonweniger/nusoma/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License - see the LICENSE file for details.

----

-Made with ❤️ and 🤖 by [Hayden Bleasel](https://x.com/haydenbleasel).